Vinai/devdocs/guides/v2.1/payments-integrations/base-integration/payment-action.md

 {% endhighlight %}

-In the command configuration we see that `BraintreeAuthorizeRequest` is specified as `requestBuilder`, that is a Let's look closer on the `requestBuilder` arguments.
+In the command configuration we see that `BraintreeAuthorizeRequest` is specified as `requestBuilder`, that is defined as a virtualType.
+Let's look closer on the `requestBuilder` arguments.
 This argument value is a list of builders, builder composite.

 The `BraintreeAuthorizeRequest` builder contains the following builders (`app/code/Magento/Braintree/etc/di.xml`):